jasminequach/jasminequach.github.io/essays/ai-use.md

 AI is constantly being developed; it will keep getting better at personalizing learning—maybe even automatically adapting to one’s style or level.
 I’d be very surprised if it didn’t become more common to see it built into course platforms.

 The biggest challenge is making sure students don’t rely on it too much.
-Unfortunately, not enough people have the willpower—or even care enough—to not over-depend on AI.
+Unfortunately, not enough people have the willpower—or even care enough—to not overdepend on AI.
 It is literally destroying people’s ability to think critically, and I am worried for future generations, given how many youngsters use it to plagiarize.
 Ideally, AI should guide learning, not replace it.

 <br>